Variable Selection for Kernel Two-Sample Tests: Algorithm

-The proof idea of Theorem~\ref{Thm:Eq:MIQP:quad} is to express the problem~\eqref{Eq:MIQP:quad} as a \emph{rank-$1$ constrained SDP} problem.
-Leveraging some well-known results on rank constrained optimization (see, e.g., \citet{polik2007survey, dey2020convexifications, li2022exactness}), one can remarkably remove the rank constraint without changing the optimal value of the original SDP problem.
-Although \eqref{Eq:MISDP:quad} is equivalent to \eqref{Eq:MIQP:quad}, the fact that its continuous relaxation value is equal to $w_{\text{rel}}$ suggests that it might be a weak formulation.
-This motivates us to propose two valid inequalities to strengthen the formulation~\eqref{Eq:MISDP:quad} in Corollay~\ref{Corollary:strong:MISDP}.
+The proof idea of Theorem~\ref{Thm:Eq:MIQP:quad} is to express the problem~\eqref{Eq:general:MIQP} as a \emph{rank-$1$ constrained SDP} problem.
+Leveraging well-known results on rank-constrained optimization (see, e.g., \citep{polik2007survey, dey2020convexifications, li2022exactness}), one can remove the rank constraint without changing the optimal value of the original SDP problem.
+Although \eqref{Eq:MISDP:quad} is equivalent to \eqref{Eq:general:MIQP}, the fact that its continuous relaxation value is equal to $w_{\mathrm{rel}}$ suggests that it may be a weak formulation.
+Inspired from \citep{li2020exact, bertsimas2022solving}, we propose the additional two valid inequalities to strengthen the formulation~\eqref{Eq:MISDP:quad} in Corollary~\ref{Corollary:strong:MISDP}.